FlowAppPlatform/flow-platform-sdk/docs/getting-started/create-a-component.md

 *This documentation is intended for Flow [Component](../Component/README.md) developers*

 We're going to create a sample Add Component which adds two numbers.
-This component has two variables for inputs, and one port for output which sends out the result.
+This component has two propertys for inputs, and one port for output which sends out the result.

 ### Before you begin